ivaann2706/lemoncode-module7-cloud-extra-1/README.md

-# Cloud Module - Exercise 1
+# Cloud Module - Exercise extra 1

-A heroku app is created and we deploy the app to Heroku manually using git and the Static files buildpack
+In this repository, an app has been manually deployed to Heroku using git and the static file buildpack

 This repository has two branches: